C0nw0nk/Garrys-Mod-Zombie-Survival/README.md

 Outputting to console who unails a dead persons cade.
 (Inside a piano cade on wave 6 and a Kliener picks up a hammer this is the worst thing in the world.)

 Fixed humans prop launching by nailing a prop down and launching with a prop they place or nail.(kills from one human killing another by launching a prop at them would be prop physics or func physbox.)
+##### If you encounter issues such as props bouncing all over the map (Physics engine crash) then delete this script : https://github.com/C0nw0nk/Garrys-Mod-Zombie-Survival/blob/master/garrysmod/lua/autorun/server/anti-prop-launch.lua

 Disabling casting of dynamic shadows to improve performance.